faurelia/mangocode/_posts/2020-10-23-change-order-received-message-woocommerce.md

 ### I cannot add this code.

 If you do not have coding skills, no worries.
-You can install a plugin called [Say What?(https://wordpress.org/plugins/say-what/){:target="_blank"} and change the text from there.
+You can install a plugin called [Say What?(https://wordpress.org/plugins/say-what/) and change the text from there.

-After you installed the plugin, go to **Tools &raquo; Text Changes**
+After you installed the plugin, go to your dashboard menu **Tools &raquo; Text Changes**

 Add the text as seen on the screenshot below then save.